-To maintain the detached one and two storey scale, spacious character of streetscapes and the leafy, garden setting of dwellings.
+To maintain the 1 and 2 storey, detached character of the precinct and enhance the leafy feel and landscape setting of dwellings.
 This will be achieved by:

-- Encouraging the retention of large trees and landscaped gardens; - Ensuring sufficient space is retained in front and rear gardens to accommodate large trees; - Ensuring buildings are setback from the front and side boundaries to retain the existing detached streetscape rhythm; - Ensuring new developments and additions respect the predominant building scale and forms of the streetscape; - Ensuring garages and carports do not dominate the streetscape; - Giving preference to units which are set one behind the other, or which are side by side but designed to read as one dwelling; - Maximising soft landscaping and minimising areas of hard surfaces; and - Encouraging low or open style front fences.
+- Encouraging the retention of large trees and landscaped gardens; - Ensuring sufficient space is retained in front and rear gardens to accommodate large trees; - Ensuring buildings are sufficiently setback from front and side boundaries to retain the existing streetscape rhythm; - Ensuring new developments and additions respect the predominant building scale and forms of the streetscape; - Ensuring car parking structures do not dominate the streetscape; - Maximising soft landscaping and minimising areas of hard surfaces; and - Encouraging low or open style front boundary treatments.